Wattwatchers is engaged in innovative projects to bring about a more sustainable energy future.

 Spurred on by new clean technology options, Australian communities are at the forefront of a global movement changing the way electricity is generated, transmitted, stored and used.
 Localised solutions, including microgrids, empower communities to become resilient and adapt to crisis situations.

-MyTown Microgrid Heyfield energy project is an innovative, multi-year, multi-stakeholder project undertaking a detailed data-led microgrid feasibility study for the historic timber town of Heyfield, in eastern Victoria’s Wellington Shire.
+MyTown Microgrid Heyfield energy project is an innovative, multi-year, multi-stakeholder project undertaking a detailed data-led microgrid and local energy solution feasibility study for the historic timber town of Heyfield, in eastern Victoria’s Wellington Shire.

 The project is receiving $1.75 million of federal government funding, through the Regional and Remote Communities Reliability Fund—Microgrid Program, and $100,000 from the Latrobe Valley Authority was granted to the project partners to undertake the study.